netguru/design-process/_chapters/05-design.md

 {% include qa.html question="What is a style guide and why do I need one?" answer="A style guide is a type of template that contains colors, fonts and commonly used interface elements, which will standardize the look and feel of the whole product.
 It helps to keep a consistent visual style across all screens and devices and during the whole design process.
 It is especially useful on multi-designer projects, where every team member is responsible for a different part of the product." %}

-{% include qa.html question="Why do you want to know the business model?" answer="A style guide is a type of template that contains colors, fonts, and commonly used interface elements, which will standardize the look and feel of the whole product.
-It helps to keep a consistent visual style across all screens and devices and during the whole design process.
-It is especially useful in multi-designer projects, where every team member is responsible for a different part of the product." %}

 {% include qa.html question="What kind of feedback would you like me to give?" answer="Designers always try to deliver solutions that serve both the user and the business itself – you can try to check if the designs serve the business objectives and fit the industry.
 Remember that the aesthetics are often a matter of personal taste, and your esthetics might not converge on the universal esthetics for your product’s potential users." %}

 **Questions to ask yourself at this stage**